telerik/kendo-ui-core/docs/controls/charts/chart-types/pie-charts.md

 # Pie Charts

 The [Kendo UI Pie Chart widget](http://demos.telerik.com/kendo-ui/pie-charts/index) displays data as single-series sectors from a two-dimensional circle.
-It is useful for rendering data as part of a whole.
+It is useful for rendering data as a part of the whole.

+The [Kendo UI Donut Chart widget](http://demos.telerik.com/kendo-ui/donut-charts/index) is a Kendo UI Pie Chart variation with the same ability to display a single data series in a two-dimensional circle and is likewise useful for displaying data as a part of the whole.

 ## Getting Started